File routing without framework magic

 );

-}Spry keeps the authoring model simple: folders define routes, scoped files shape behavior, and runtime choice stays in config.
-The result is less ceremony than a traditional server stack without turning the framework into a black box.
+}Spry keeps the authoring model small: folders define routes, scoped files shape behavior, and runtime choice stays in config.
+The result is less ceremony than a traditional server stack without hiding how the app runs.